dawciobiel/hardclone-live/arch-live-builder/README.md

 # hardclone-live
-Repository with live Linux distribution
+Repository with live Linux distribution based on Arch